Key Takeaways

 STEP 10: To convert the meeting to a Microsoft Teams meeting, click on the “Teams Meeting” button to add a Teams link.

-STEP 11: Review the details and make any necessary adjustments.
+STEP 11: Review the details and make changes if required.

 STEP 12: Click “Send” to send out the meeting invitations to all attendees.